BlasBenito/myWebsite/content/post/06_target_encoding/index.markdown

 # Summary

 Categorical predictors are annoying stringy monsters that can turn any data analysis and modeling effort into a real annoyance.
-The post delves into the complexities of dealing with these types of predictors using methods such as one-hot encoding (please don't) or target encoding, and provides insights into its mechanisms and quirks
+The explains how to deal with these types of predictors using methods such as one-hot encoding (please don't) or target encoding, and provides insights into their mechanisms and quirks.

 ## Key Highlights: